Korean Drama Review by Jill, USA (No End Spoilers)

 music and perhaps a bit intrigued by Taesun the person,

-It is soon revealed that Gil Ra also has a silly crush on
+Ra).
+It is soon revealed that Gil Ra also has a silly

-co-workers, for instance, Ga Ra Im's attractive boss who
+form of co-workers, for instance, Ga Ra Im's attractive

-quietly loves her and sometimes makes her feel guilty for
+boss who quietly loves her and sometimes makes her feel

-how she changes as her relationship deepens with Joo Won,
+guilty for how she changes as her relationship deepens

-stunt director Jong Su Im (American-Korean actor Philip
+with Joo Won, stunt director Jong Su Im (American-Korean

-Lee).
-We also have Joo Won's incredibly bitchy and
+actor Philip Lee).
+We also have Joo Won's incredibly

-controlling mother Joo Kim (actress Joon Geum Park, scary
+bitchy and controlling mother Joo Kim (actress Joon Geum

-performance!) who does not want her son involved with a
+Park, scary performance!) who does not want her son

 Having A Bad